AmirhosseinOlyaei/logseq/pages/MSIMBO - Intro to Computing.md

 -
 - #SVG #icons https://heroicons.com/
 -
+- #search
 	- In #search engine type "!gh"
-- !g chrome color picker #extension #search
+	- !g chrome color picker #extension
+	- !yt create a ... #search in youtube
+-
 - in #vscode drag #css tab to the side of window to have side by side windows with html
 - #CSS file comments:
 	- ctl + /